 Types of pension benefits

 The pensions tax legislation categorises the type of benefits a pension scheme will provide into the following four types of pension benefits:

 Defined benefit – these schemes should provide a set amount of benefit, where the amount of benefit does not depend on how much money is within the scheme.
 Final salary and career average schemes are examples of defined benefit schemes.

 Money purchase – also known as defined contribution.
 The amount of pension is not known in advance.
 It will depend on how much money is in the scheme.
 The size of the member’s pension pot in the scheme will depend on the contributions made.

 Cash balance – these are a type of money purchase scheme.
-For the purposes of providing member benefits the rules are the same as for money purchase/defined contribution benefits.
-The difference between pure money purchase and cash balance is that the size of the member’s pension pot isn’t only dependent on the contributions that have been paid to the scheme.
+For the purposes of providing member benefits, the rules are the same as for money purchase/defined contribution benefits.
+The difference between pure money purchase and the cash balance is that the size of the member’s pension pot isn’t only dependent on the contributions that have been paid to the scheme.

 Hybrid – these schemes may provide either defined benefit, money purchase or cash balance benefits.
 Only when benefits are drawn will the form of the benefit be set.